 How we are making our visits to your setting as safe as they can be during this time...

-ReachOut Arts believe in the positive impact that workshops such as ours can have on young people, their learning and more importantly on their wellbeing.
-As a result we are working hard to ensure that when students return to full schooling, we can enhance that too by being in a position to return as external providers and making our visits to your setting as safe as possible.
+ReachOut Arts believe in the positive impact that creative sessions and workshops such as ours can have on people, particularly young people, their learning and more importantly on their wellbeing.
+As a result we are working hard to ensure that when students return to full schooling, we can enhance that too by being in a position to return as external providers and making our visits to your setting and venues as safe as possible.
 The government guidelines are ever changing but we are ensuring that we are adhering to these changes as and when they are required.

-Our team find visiting settings extremely rewarding and from feedback received we know that the memories and experiences we can facilitate are incredibly worthwhile.
+Our team find visiting settings extremely rewarding and from feedback received we know that the memories and experiences that those we work with are extremely worth while.

-We are now pleased to be taking bookings for school visits from October 2020, allowing settings to settle in to their new normalities for the first month.
-We cannot wait to continue to follow our ethos of ‘building confidence creatively’ through our workshops.
+We are now pleased to be taking bookings for visits with our Educate workshops and for our creative consultancy with our Creative events programme.
+We cannot wait to continue to follow our ethos of ‘building confidence creatively’ through the delivery of our work.

 To ensure that we are doing our absolute best to make our visits to you as safe as possible for all involved, please see our adaptions and plans to minimise risk below: